San Francisco Emergency Dentist

 Contrary to medical emergencies, a dental emergency generally isn’t a life or death situation.
 However, dental emergencies do exist in many different forms, and seeing a 24-hour dentist is extremely important when one occurs to preserve the short-term and long-term health of the teeth.

-As with any type of emergency in San Francisco, people sometimes are unsure whether a particular circumstance can be classified as an emergency.
+As with any type of emergency in San Francisco and the Embarcadero, people sometimes are unsure whether a particular circumstance can be classified as an emergency.
 The main situations that can be considered dental emergencies include:

 - Losing a tooth